djpapzin/ai-based-south-african-id-recognition/project_understanding.md

 3. Test model-assisted labeling in Label Studio
 4. Based on accuracy:
    - If good: Proceed with auto-labeling
-   - If poor: Switch to manual labeling
+   - If poor: Switch to manual labeling (2-3 days)
 5. Implement OCR and complete pipeline

 ## 7. Open Questions